 What is TMJ?

-TMJ Symptom Relief San Diego.
+Get relief for TMJ Symptoms San Diego.
 The temperomandibular joint (TMJ) gets its name from the two bones that comprise this joint.
 The temporal bone of the cranium and the mandible fit together to form a hinge-like jaw joint.
 There is an articular disc in the space between the two bones.
 Although the TMJ is classified as a hinge-type joint, it’s movement is more complex than that.
 Side-to-side jaw movement requires a sliding action of the joint, while opening and closing the jaw is a simple hinge action.
 Chewing food requires a combination of these 2 movements.

 Muscles Involved With Chewing